 Sia - Santa's Coming For Us (2017)

-Last year Sia tossed her very festive wig into the Christmas music circuit with Every Day Is Christmas.
+In 2017, Sia tossed her very festive wig into the Christmas music circuit with Every Day Is Christmas.
 Lead single Santa's Coming For Us is a ridiculously catchy number with a timeless video to boot.
-This year Sia has topped it up with three more Christmas bangers, with My Old Santa Claus already shaping up to be a modern classic.
+In 2018, Sia topped it up with three more Christmas bangers, with My Old Santa Claus already shaping up to be a modern classic.